sbtqa/swing-back/README.md

+# Swing-back

-# Library for testing swing-application
+Swing-back it's a framework for automated testing swing-application using a PageObject pattern.

 ### Loading and starting test application